2-day safari from Zanzibar: the best 2 day fly-in tour

 -

-Common local flights are; FlightLink, Air Tanzania, Coastal Aviation, Auric Air, Precision Air,
+Common local flights are FlightLink, Air Tanzania, Coastal Aviation, Auric Air, Precision Air,

 Which is the closest Safari from Zanzibar ?